nilshenrich/NetworkListener/README.md

 ## System requirements

-Linux distro based on debian buster or later.
+Linux distribution based on debian buster or later.

-The installation process in this project is adapted to debian-based linux distros.
-But smart guys maybe achieve to make it usable on other sytems (In the end it is just C++ code compilable with C++17 standard or higher).
+The installation process in this project is adapted to debian-based linux distributions.
+But smart guys maybe achieve to make it usable on other systems (In the end it is just C++ code compilable with C++17 standard or higher).

 ## Known issues